vippsas/management-api/vipps-management-api-quick-start.md

 # Quick start

+💥
+DRAFT!
+The Management API is in development, but not yet available.
+This documentation is a working document, and used in discussions with merchants and partners to make sure we are prioritizing rightm, and that we are implementing the right functionality.
+💥

 The Vipps MobilePay Management API lets partners and merchants manage their sales units, etc.

 **Important:** Be aware that these are running on the production server.